frawojej/console_tricks/Windows_directories.md

 According to Social Technet Microsoft: `Documents and settings is not a real folder.
 It is called a junction point and is used for legacy program interface.`
 [Social Technet Microsoft](https://social.technet.microsoft.com/Forums/windows/en-US/df74d97f-a311-48fa-848f-5025540b53af/how-to-delete-cdocuments-and-settings-folder-127gb?forum=w7itproinstall)

+## Perflogs

+It is special system folder.<br>
+It stores system log files that can be used to detect errors, system issues, performance related reports and so on.

 *more coming soon...*